The person assigning power of attorney is the “principal” and the person chosen to make decisions is the “agent.”

 New Mexico Power of Attorney for a Minor Child

-A power of attorney for a minor child assigns parental responsibility for a limited time to a third party (agent or guardian).
+A New Mexico power of attorney for a minor child assigns parental responsibility for a limited time to a third party (agent or guardian).

 How to Get Power of Attorney in New Mexico

-New Mexico is one of several US states to have adopted the Uniform Power of Attorney Act (UPOA).
-All forms available on this page comply with the New Mexico UPOA.
-Download any of the powers of attorney forms below (depending on your needs) to get a power of attorney in New Mexico:
+New Mexico is one of several US states to have adopted the Uniform Power of Attorney Act (UPOAA).
+All forms available on this page comply with the New Mexico UPOAA.

 A power of attorney that complies with the requirements of the New Mexico UPOA should contain the following: